There are a lot of options to send money to and from Thailand.

 Services like Western Union or Deemoney offer instant transfers, but they take a big fee for that service.

-Depending on when you or the recipient need the money, some solutions will be better than others.
+Depending on when you or the recipient need the money, some solutions turn out to be better than others.

-Sending money to Thailand is way easier than to get money out of the country.
+Sending money to Thailand is way easier than getting money out of the country.

 That also mean you have more options to transfer money to Thailand.